MahTimbs/IT-Documentation/Networking/DHCP.md

 DHCP or Dynamic Host Configuration Protocol is the protocol that automatically assigns IP addresses and other network settings (the subnet mask, default gateway, and DNS) to devices on a network.

 ## DHCP Server
 A DHCP Server is a device (usually a router or Windows Server) that manages IP address allocation dynamically.
-Instead of manually assinging stati IP addresses to every device, the DHCP server automatically provides them based on predefined rules.
+Instead of manually assinging static IP addresses to every device, the DHCP server automatically provides them based on predefined rules.

 ## Installing DHCP
 1. Go to **Server Manager** → **Manage** (click on it) → **Add Roles & Features**